Altabancorp (NASDAQ:ALTA) Price Target Raised to $46.00 at Raymond James

-Altabancorp (NASDAQ:ALTA) had its price objective boosted by Raymond James from $35.00 to $46.00 in a report released on Friday morning, Price Targets.com reports.
+Altabancorp (NASDAQ:ALTA) had its target price upped by Raymond James from $35.00 to $46.00 in a report published on Thursday, Benzinga reports.
 They currently have an outperform rating on the stock.

-Separately, Zacks Investment Research lowered shares of Altabancorp from a buy rating to a hold rating in a report on Thursday.
+Separately, Zacks Investment Research cut shares of Altabancorp from a buy rating to a hold rating in a research report on Thursday, April 29th.

-The business also recently disclosed a quarterly dividend, which will be paid on Monday, May 17th.
-Stockholders of record on Monday, May 10th will be issued a dividend of $0.15 per share.
+The company also recently disclosed a quarterly dividend, which will be paid on Monday, May 17th.
+Investors of record on Monday, May 10th will be paid a dividend of $0.15 per share.
 The ex-dividend date of this dividend is Friday, May 7th.
 This represents a $0.60 annualized dividend and a dividend yield of 1.44%.
-Altabancorp’s payout ratio is currently 25.75%.
+Altabancorp’s dividend payout ratio (DPR) is presently 25.75%.

-Several hedge funds have recently made changes to their positions in ALTA.
-Charles Schwab Investment Management Inc. purchased a new position in shares of Altabancorp during the 3rd quarter worth about $2,011,000.
-Morgan Stanley purchased a new position in shares of Altabancorp during the 3rd quarter worth about $136,000.
-California State Teachers Retirement System purchased a new position in shares of Altabancorp during the 3rd quarter worth about $476,000.
+Several hedge funds and other institutional investors have recently bought and sold shares of the stock.
 Great West Life Assurance Co.
-Can purchased a new position in shares of Altabancorp during the 3rd quarter worth about $1,057,000.
-Finally, Elevated Capital Advisors LLC purchased a new position in shares of Altabancorp during the 3rd quarter worth about $699,000.
-Institutional investors and hedge funds own 47.53% of the company’s stock.
+Can bought a new position in shares of Altabancorp during the 3rd quarter worth approximately $1,057,000.
+BlackRock Inc. increased its stake in Altabancorp by 2.4% during the 4th quarter.
+BlackRock Inc. now owns 1,086,584 shares of the company’s stock valued at $30,339,000 after purchasing an additional 25,553 shares in the last quarter.
+Davis Capital Partners LLC increased its stake in Altabancorp by 1.7% during the 4th quarter.
+Davis Capital Partners LLC now owns 990,283 shares of the company’s stock valued at $27,648,000 after purchasing an additional 16,964 shares in the last quarter.
+Dimensional Fund Advisors LP increased its stake in Altabancorp by 0.6% during the 4th quarter.
+Dimensional Fund Advisors LP now owns 538,431 shares of the company’s stock valued at $15,033,000 after purchasing an additional 3,320 shares in the last quarter.
+Finally, Diamond Hill Capital Management Inc. increased its stake in Altabancorp by 17.3% during the 1st quarter.
+Diamond Hill Capital Management Inc. now owns 110,020 shares of the company’s stock valued at $4,625,000 after purchasing an additional 16,209 shares in the last quarter.
+Hedge funds and other institutional investors own 47.53% of the company’s stock.

 Altabancorp Company Profile